c4cs/c4cs.github.io/_commands/basics/bg.md

 bg
 ---

-'bg' resumes a stopped job in the background, so the terminal remains usable.
+`bg` resumes a stopped job in the background, so the terminal remains usable.

 ~~~ bash
 $ gedit file.txt